bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

        Enter a description for the provider here.

 - *Hosts* *
-       Enter a provider host that determines a file location.
+       Enter a provider host that is an endpoint of a physical service.
        Add more hosts clicking at the «Add Host» button and entering host names in the appeared lines.

 **Specific fields:**

 **SQL database Provider Type**

-- *Login* *
+- *Login*
        Enter a provider login here if necessary

-- *Password* *
+- *Password*
        Enter a password for the provider if necessary.

 - *Driver* *
-       Enter a provider driver for SQL database provider type.
+       Enter a provider driver name for SQL-database provider type.

 **Elasticsearch Provider Type**

-- *Login* *
+- *Login*
-       Enter a provider login here.
+       Enter a provider login if necessary.

-- *Password* *
+- *Password*
-       Enter a password for the provider.
+       Enter a password for the provider if necessary.

 .. note:: Required fields are marked with an asterisk (*)